Heathrow, Gatwick, Stansted, Luton, Manchester, Birmingham

 See live prices now — fares change daily.
 Search real-time results from Aviasales.

-Search flightsRoutes not worth booking at April bank holiday prices
+April bank holiday routes not worth booking at current prices

 Some routes have simply repriced too far to make sense.
 Barcelona (BCN) from any London airport is now £140–190 one-way for Good Friday departures — peak summer pricing for a spring break.
 The city is also at its most crowded over Easter.